Zenlytic/zenlytic-docs/_2_data_modeling_field_filter.md

 ### Properties

-Models only have a few core properties:
+Field filters have only two (2) properties:

 `type`: (Required) The type of the file.
 For these model files is should always be `model`.